-American Realism and Naturalism 3Studies in the major works of Twain, Crane,
+American Realism and Naturalism 3

-Norris, James and Howells.
+Studies in the major works of Twain, Crane, Norris, James and Howells.
+ENLT 559.

-The Twentieth-Century American Novel 3

-Modern American novels and short stories.
+The Twentieth-Century American Novel 3 Modern American novels and short stories.
 The period from 1900 to the present will be covered, emphasizing such major figures as Fitzgerald, Hemingway, Faulkner, Steinbeck and Updike.

-Studies in Literary Theory

-This course analyzes the derivation and methodology of the theories underlying contemporary practice.
-For historical perspective, we turn to Plato and Aristotle, and then to a survey of other major classical, renaissance, enlightenment, and 19th-century sources.
+Studies in Literary Theory 3 This course analyzes the derivation and methodology of the theories underlying contemporary practice.
+For historical perspective, we turn to Plato and Aristotle, and then to a survey of other major classical, renaissance, enlightenment, and 19thcentury sources.
 Thence we examine 20th-century critical theories, namely: psychoanalysis, Marxism, feminism, formalism (new criticism), reader-response, structuralism, deconstruction, and cultural materialism (new historicism).

 (N.B.
 Each of the following seminars will involve concentrated study of a single literary figure, movement, or genre.
 The particular subject of each seminar will vary each year.)
+ENLT 570.

 Seminar: Special Studies in English

 Literature 3

+ENLT 571.

-Seminar: Special Studies in American
+Seminar: Special Studies in American L

 Literature 3

+ENLT 572.

-Seminar: Special Studies in Comparative Literature 3
+Seminar: Special Studies in

+Comparative Literature 3

+ENLT 580.

-Afro-American Literature
+Afro-American Literature 3

-An introductory survey of Afro-American literature, stressing an in-depth examination of the works of Afro-Americans in poetry, song, drama, the novel, the essay, and the slave narrative.
-Emphasis will be placed on the relationship between the Afro-American experience and the African experience.
-The period covered is from the founding of the

-American nation to the present day.
+An introductory survey of Afro-America an

+literature, stressing an in-depth examina -

+tion of the works of Afro-Americans in

+poetry, song, drama, the novel, the essay /,

+and the slave narrative.
+Emphasis will b be a

+placed on the relationship between the Afro-American experience and the African experience.
+The period covered is from the founding of the American nation to the present day.